HAPPYS1NGH/JavaScript-Fundamentals/README.md

 ## JAVASCRIPT BASICS

 ## Intro to Javascript
-Variable - A key feature of programming languages is the ability to store some value for later use.
+Variable -> A key feature of programming languages is the ability to store some value for later use.
 We store values in something called a variable.

-Boolean - Boolean is actually quite simple.
+Boolean -> Boolean is actually quite simple.
 It can only be one of two values: true or false.

-Strings - Strings are a new primary type .
+Strings -> Strings are a new primary type .
 It is a bunch of characters.

-Let - Using the keyword let instead of const will allow us to make the value mutable.
+Let -> Using the keyword let instead of const will allow us to make the value mutable.

-Comments - Comments are an important part of writing programs!
+Comments -> Comments are an important part of writing programs!
 When we write a program, we want to let other programmers know about certain choices we made.
 JavaScript engines will not execute this line.
 Comments are only written for humans to better understand the program.

 ## Functions and Operators
-Functions - A function is re-usable code!
+Functions -> A function is re-usable code!
 One important aspect of functions is the ability to return an output.

-Addition Operator - The + is referred to as an addition operator.
+Addition Operator -> The + is referred to as an addition operator.
 This operator takes two numbers and adds them together.
 For instance, 3 + 1 would evaluate to 4.

-Multiplication Operator - We can also multiply numbers using the multiplication operator. (*)
+Multiplication Operator -> We can also multiply numbers using the multiplication operator. (*)

-Division Operator - The divide operator takes two inputs and divides the left-side by the right-side.
+Division Operator -> The divide operator takes two inputs and divides the left-side by the right-side.
 Random Ranges
 The function Math.random generates a number between 0 and 1, not including 1.

-Random- If we wanted to generate a random number between 0 and 100, we could simply multiply the output:
+Random -> If we wanted to generate a random number between 0 and 100, we could simply multiply the output:

 // randomNumber will be between 0 and 100
 const randomNumber = Math.random() * 100;